PTSD and Pandemic: Can You Get PTSD From a Pandemic?

 What constitutes a traumatic event isn’t just about the event itself; it’s also very much about how each person interprets it.
 Some situations – like child abuse – cause a trauma response in almost everyone who experiences them.
 However, others, like natural disasters, are experienced as traumatic by some people and not by others.

 Any event or situation that overwhelms your ability to cope can be considered traumatic.
-We were all impacted by the COVID-19 pandemic in different ways, and the trauma we experienced in response to the pandemic also varied as a result.
+We were all impacted by the pandemic in different ways, and the trauma we experienced in response to the pandemic also varied as a result.

 For some people, the pandemic may not have been very traumatic.
 Maybe they (and their loved ones) never got seriously ill.
 They may not have faced any financial or employment difficulties due to the lockdowns.
-They weren’t on social media and didn’t get flooded with information about Covid-related deaths.
+They weren’t on social media and didn’t get flooded with information about pandemic-related deaths.

 Most of the time, the trauma response goes away on its own after a traumatic event.
 Some people find their levels of post-traumatic stress don’t go away with time and may even get worse.
 Suppose you’re still experiencing trauma symptoms months after the traumatic event.
 In that case, you may be diagnosed with post-traumatic stress disorder (PTSD).